 Another common misconception is that food insecurity only affects people receiving social assistance.
 Tarasuk [Valerie Tarasuk is a professor in the department of nutritional sciences at the University of Toronto and a leading researcher on food insecurity in Canada] says this isn’t the case — food insecurity can affect people from all walks of life.

 “The rise we’ve seen in Newfoundland and Labrador in terms of food insecurity rates not only suggests that there is increasing vulnerability amongst people on income assistance — but also that more people in the workforce are struggling to manage,” she said.

 Tarasuk says food insecurity isn’t a food problem but an income problem.
 Food is available, but far too many Newfoundlanders and Labradorians can’t afford to buy it.

 Solving food insecurity isn’t going to happen overnight, Tarasuk said — it needs long-term change and important conversations.

 CBC NL has collaborated with Food First NL, a not-for-profit organization that works to improve access to food, for this year-long series that explores the problems people struggle with to access food.

 The current post is also part of a series of posts I’ve written since learning, some time back, that half the households in Perth and Huron Counties (I live in Stratford, which is in Perth County) make less than a living wage:

-I always follow the evidence, whatever the topic, as best as I can:
+I follow the evidence, whatever the topic, as best I can: